36 Islands of Ireland – the ultimate guide

-Arranmore or in English Aran Island (there are Aran Islands but they are located off the coast of Galway).
+One of the most famous islands off the west coast of Ireland is Arranmore (there are Aran Islands but they are located off the coast of Galway).
 Arranmore Island is famous for its traditional music and lively pubs and serves as a hub for Irish students learning Gaelic.
 If you want to hear traditional Irish music from Donegal you can take the ferry over to the island and you can even bring your car.

 St. Patrick’s Sanctuary Island